Interview with Etan Ilfeld of Mind Sports Olympiad

 What is your all-time favorite game?

 In past editions, the event was held in what is now the Student Central, London.
-Have universities shown interest in the event and are active participants with well established teams, or is the event still amateur in nature where individuals reach out by their own means?
+Have universities shown interest in the event and are active participants with well-established teams, or is the event still amateur in nature where individuals reach out by their own means?

 “We have lots of university students but also competitors of all ages.
-While there are no team per se, we have a several foreign groups that travel as a sort of team to compete and do very well on an individual level.
+While there is no team per se, we have several foreign groups that travel as a sort of team to compete and do very well on an individual level.
 These include junior players from Spain and South Korea and groups of adult players from Estonia and Italy.”

-What is your vision with this event, short term goals and future dreams of what it might become?
+What is your vision with this event, short-term goals, and future dreams of what it might become?

 “We are currently producing a documentary about the Pentamind, which we hope to have as many people view as possible so as to raise awareness.
 While the event has been growing since I took over in 2010, it is still smaller than it was at its heyday in 2000 when it had over 3000 entries.
 I would like to see us surpass the 2000 event in the next few years.
 We also experimented with live streaming for the first time this year and plan on continuing to do so next year.”